ray-project/ray/doc/source/workflows/management.rst

 Status              Description
 =================== =======================================================================================
 RUNNING             The workflow is currently running in the cluster.
-RUNNING             The workflow is currently running in the cluster.
 FAILED              This workflow failed with an application error.
 It can be resumed from the failed step.
 RESUMABLE           This workflow failed with a system error.
 It can be resumed from the failed step.
 CANCELED            The workflow was canceled.
 Its result is unavailable, and it cannot be resumed.